smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **V1.66:**
 * You can now choose MULTIPLE clocks
-* **BREAKING CHANGE** You need to edit all your existing automations that are based on these blueprints and select the clocks for each automation.
+* **BREAKING CHANGE:** You need to edit all your existing automations that are based on these blueprints and select the clocks for each automation.

 **V1.65:**
 * Added the Repeat option for Custom Apps and Notifications